Work in Asia 2026: Visa Sponsored Jobs in Singapore, Japan, China, South Korea, Vietnam, Thailand, Hong Kong, Turkey | IFMOSA Work

 Searching exclusively for visa‑sponsored opportunities across Asia

-📌 How Work Visas in Asia Actually Work (Singapore, Japan, China)
+📌 How Work Visas in Asia Actually Work (Singapore, Japan, China, South Korea, Vietnam, Thailand, Hong Kong, Turkey)

 Unlike Western countries, Asian work permits often require employer quotas, exams, or strict degree verification.
 Here is the real process per country.